AradhyaMaheshwari-bit/LifeOS/docs/Rules.md

 - Explicitly provided
 - Confirmed by the user
-- Inferred using an agreed LifeOS inference rule
+- Inferred using an agreed LifeOS inference rule.

 ---